 - Learn more about home schooling in Aurora Public Schools

 In order to receive funding, each registered student must spend a minimum of 90 hours per semester with a licensed teacher hired by Options, for a minimum of 180 hours per school year.
 This is approximately 5 - 6 hours per week.
-These hours must be regularly scheduled.
-Students who are juniors in high school may be eligible for up to two (2) pre-approved classes per semester at a community college/university.
+Students who are juniors in high school may be eligible for pre-approved classes at a community college/university.
 The Options School will reimburse tuition.
 Parents are responsible for fees and texts.
 Class time is counted for contact hours.

 Curriculum & Assessment

 Curriculum is available for annual check out, including teacher editions, at no cost except for consumables.
 Parents may order cost-effective, reusable curriculum, which is non-religious in nature.Curriculum viewing and selection days assist parents in choosing materials from a variety of texts.
 In the spring, nationally standardized testing is offered at no charge for Options students.
 Students in grades 3, 5, 7, 9, and 11 are tested.